PaulRedko/js-study/README_s3.md

 typeof <smth> - operator to check the type of data. you dont need to use paranthes.

-cancadnating - combining two strings.
+concatenating - combining two strings.

 strings are indexed.
 Every letter has its number, and the row starts with 0.